Credit: Flickr Creative Commons, AnimaBandit

 What’s the best way to go about finding an integrative health practitioner?
 Everyone has their own unique approach to decision-making.
 People also come to their need for alternative medicine from many different angles.
 You may have witnessed a friend with a similar health issue recover dramatically, and want to pursue that option yourself.
 Or your health care provider may be recommending an alternative approach in addition to their care.
 Or you may have heard about it on TV or through other media sources.
 Whichever way you come to it and no matter how you tend to make decisions, here are some basic guidelines to help in your process.

-Look into this practice and find out what it is and what types of issues it’s best suited for.
+Look into this practice and determine 1) What it is and 2) What types of issues it’s best suited for.

 It may come through a friend who has worked with someone who was helpful.
-Or ask your primary health care provider for a referral.
+You could even ask your primary health care provider for a referral.
 A hospital or medical school near you may have a listing of local practitioners either online or by request.
 Also, there are many professional organizations for specific practitioner groups which are great resources.
 A good place to start is the Alternative Medicine Foundation or The Foundation for Alternative and Integrative Medicine (FAIM).

 At your first meeting, you could ask about benefits, risks, scientific studies to back up this therapy’s use, and how long treatment will take.
 Consider how comfortable you are with the person, how confident you feel in their abilities, and how well you feel they answered your questions.

 Relax and engage in the process once you’ve found someone you like, respect and trust.
 It’s your body, mind and spirit and you are a partner with your health care practitioners in your own well-being.
 Feel good knowing you’re doing something positive for yourself.